aks-hat1904/SPARK/README.md

 ## References

-This repo contains all the codes and work of my project as a SPARK intern at IIT Kharagpur I was highly inspired by the following references, and found the following tools very useful:
+This repo contains all the codes and work of my project as a SPARK intern at IIT Roorkee.

+I was highly inspired by the following references, and found the following tools very useful:

 [Learned Primal-Dual Reconstruction paper](https://arxiv.org/pdf/1707.06474)